FreshRSS/FreshRSS/docs/en/developers/OPML.md

 ### HTML+JSON

-* `<outline type="HTML+JSON+DotNotation" frss:xpathToJson="..." ...`: Same as `JSON+DotNotation` but first extracting the JSON string from an HTML document thanks to an XPath expression.
+* `<outline type="HTML+JSON+DotNotation" frss:xPathToJson="..." ...`: Same as `JSON+DotNotation` but first extracting the JSON string from an HTML document thanks to an XPath expression.
 	* Example: `//script[@type='application/json']`

 ### cURL